mcsee/Software-Design-Articles/Articles/Code Smells/Code Smell 181 - Nested Classes/readme.md

 // The output is "Address: Doha"
 //
-// Now we can reuse and test the City concept
+// Now you can reuse and test the City concept
 ```

 # Detection